sonic-net/sonic-mgmt/sdn_tests/testplans/Stress_Latency_Test_Plan.md

 ### Expectation

 -   The system should be able to handle concurrent subscribe requests with different modes (ONCE/POLL/STREAM).
 -   The system should be able to reject invalid path( unsupported path )subscriptions.
-When the gNMI server implements the feature to silently accept the subscription for the unsupported path, the expectation for the unsupported path will change.
-This feature might be implemented in Q4 21.

 -   GET, SET(update, delete, replace), Subscription